60 tips for travelling with pets

 6. Plan plenty of rest stops

-Dogs will need to stop frequently (every hour or two) to stretch their legs and do whatever toileting they need.
+Dogs will need to stop frequently (every hour or two) to stretch their legs and do whatever toileting they need to.
 Just make sure your dog is wearing its collar and lead whenever they leave the vehicle so they can be traced if they do run off.
-Some pet insurance will help you cover the cost of advertising if your pet does run away.
+Some pet insurance policies will help you cover the cost of advertising if your pet does run away.

 7. Take another human passenger along